-Concerns regarding on-going problems with memory and thinking skills should firstly be brought to the attention of the person’s GP who will assess for any physical or psychological causes for these changes.
-They will also conduct a brief memory assessment and if appropriate refer to the Memory Service access point.
+You should speak to your GP about any on-going problems with memory and thinking skills first, so they can assess you for any physical or psychological causes for these changes.
+They will also conduct a brief memory assessment and refer you to us if appropriate.

 All referrals are discussed in a ‘single point of entry’ meeting to ensure they meet the eligibility criteria.

-Once the referral has been allocated to the memory service the person will be referred for a brain scan and receive an appointment for an initial assessment within 6 weeks.
-This appointment will last for 1 to 2 ½ hours and will include a comprehensive assessment of memory, physical and mental health and any changes in day-to-day functional abilities.
+Once the referral has been allocated to the memory service, you will be referred for a brain scan and receive an appointment for an initial assessment within 6 weeks.
+This appointment will last between one and two and a half hours, and will include a comprehensive assessment of memory, physical and mental health and any changes in day-to-day functional abilities.

-The person will receive a consultant appointment to discuss the results of all their investigations within 12 weeks of the referral.
+You will then receive a consultant appointment to discuss the results of this, which will be within 12 weeks of the referral.

-Dependent upon the diagnosis, those eligible will be offered treatment with an Acetyl Cholinesterase Inhibitor.
-Once stable on a therapeutic dose of their treatment they are discharged back the GP who continues to review the condition and treatment.
+Depending on your diagnosis, you may be offered treatment with an acetyl cholinesterase inhibitor.
+Once stable on a therapeutic dose of treatment, you will be discharged back to your GP who will continue to review your condition and treatment.

-The service provides a range of information and support for all people diagnosed with dementia or a mild cognitive impairment and those who support them.
+We can also provide a range of information and support to you and those who support you, if you're diagnosed with dementia or a mild cognitive impairment.